MicrosoftDocs/sdk-api/sdk-api-src/content/certenroll/nn-certenroll-ix509extensionalternativenames.md

 req.lib:
 req.dll: CertEnroll.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IX509ExtensionAlternativeNames
+ - certenroll/IX509ExtensionAlternativeNames
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - CertEnroll.dll
 api_name:
  - IX509ExtensionAlternativeNames
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IX509ExtensionAlternativeNames interface

 ## -description

 The <b>IX509ExtensionAlternativeNames</b> interface enables you to specify one or more alternative name forms for the subject of a <a href="https://docs.microsoft.com/windows/desktop/SecGloss/c-gly">certificate</a>.
 A <a href="https://docs.microsoft.com/windows/desktop/SecGloss/c-gly">certification authority</a> processes the extension by binding the names to the certified <a href="https://docs.microsoft.com/windows/desktop/SecGloss/p-gly">public key</a>.
 The following syntax shows the <a href="https://docs.microsoft.com/windows/desktop/SecGloss/a-gly">Abstract Syntax Notation One</a> (ASN.1) structure  of the extension.
 The extension value is encoded by using <a href="https://docs.microsoft.com/windows/desktop/SecGloss/d-gly">Distinguished Encoding Rules</a> (DER) and included in the <a href="https://docs.microsoft.com/windows/desktop/SecGloss/c-gly">certificate request</a>.
 <pre class="syntax" xml:space="preserve"><code>